Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/bevel.rst

 Usage
 =====

-The *Bevel* tool works only on selected edges with exactly two adjacent faces.
+The *Bevel Edges* tool works only on selected edges with exactly two adjacent faces.
 It will recognize any edges included in a vertex or face selection as well, and perform the bevel the same as if those edges were explicitly selected.
-In "vertex only" mode, the *Bevel* tool works on selected vertices instead of edges.
+In "vertex only" mode, the *Bevel Vertices* tool works on selected vertices instead of edges, and there is no requirement about having any adjacent faces.
 The *Bevel* tool smooths the edges and/or "corners" (vertices) by replacing them with faces making smooth profiles with a specified number of *segments* (see the options below for details about the bevel algorithm).

 Use :kbd:`Ctrl-B` or a method listed above to run the tool.
-Move the mouse to interactively specify the bevel offset, and scroll the :kbd:`Wheel` to increase or decrease the number of segments (see below).
+Move the mouse to interactively or type a number to specify the bevel offset, and scroll the :kbd:`Wheel` to increase or decrease the number of segments (see below).

 .. list-table::